Trans Man Finds – And Creates – Refuge In His Family's Small-Town Cafe

 "For me, our parents giving us the room to express ourselves through our physical aesthetic was a matter of my survival.
 If I wasn’t cutting my hair, I might have cut myself.”

-He said that, especially in his mother, he had a model of how to show his true self, even at church.
-When others filled the back pews, he said, “My family always went straight to the front and sat in the front row, mohawk, purple hair and all.”
+He says that, especially in his mother, he had a model of how to show his true self, even at church.
+When others filled the back pews, he says, “My family always went straight to the front and sat in the front row, mohawk, purple hair and all.”

 Tyx remembers his mom getting chastised for changing the words of hymns, like referring to God as “she.”

 “That’s who was looking out for me, this woman who was strong enough to say, 'These are the right words for the song I’m singing.
 I’m talking right now from my soul.'”